b0baille/devops-test/README.md

 - 4.2.1

 * System dependencies
-- ruby
+- ruby (with bundler)
+- nodejs
 - mysql
 - nginx
+- libxslt-dev libxml2-dev zlib1g-dev libmysqlclient-dev

 ### Configuration

-Here are the files you need to modify in order to configure the launch of the application
+Find below the files you need to modify in order to configure the launch of the application

 - config/environment.yml
 - config/database.yml